-- Company match account under VSP becomes 100% vested and the VSP account balance is paid as a lump sum (see the "2010 Non-Qualified Deferred Compensation" section for values); and - A pro rata benefit under the Annual Incentive Plan based on the number of months of participation in the applicable measurement period equal to the greater of 100% of their salary factor or the actual award earned during the measurement period (see the "Summary Compensation Table" for Annual Incentive Plan payments); and

-• For the 2010-2012 C-LTIP, a pro rata benefit, based on the number of months of participation in the applicable measurement period equal to the greater of 100% of their salary factor or the actual award earned during the measurement period.
-Under the terms of their agreement to switch from the SBP and DSA to the C-LTIP, upon a change in control, Ms. McReynolds, Mr. Morton and Mr. Slagle will receive a change in control benefit under the C-LTIP equal to the C-LTIP change in control benefit in excess of the DSA change in control benefit, if any (see the table on page 54 for C-LTIP values, if any).
+- Company match account under VSP becomes 100% vested and the VSP account balance is paid as a lump sum (see the "2011 Non-Qualified Deferred Compensation" section for values); and - A pro rata benefit under the Annual Incentive Plan based on the number of months of participation in the applicable measurement period equal to the greater of 100% of the officer's target incentive opportunity or the actual award earned during the measurement period (see the "Summary Compensation Table" for Annual Incentive Plan payments); and - For the 2010-2012 and 2011-2013 cash long-term incentive compensation plan, a pro rata benefit, based on the number of months of participation in the applicable measurement period equal to the greater of 100% of officer's target incentive opportunity or the actual award earned during the measurement period.
+Under the terms of their agreement to switch from the SBP and DSA to the cash long-term incentive compensation plan, upon a change in control, Ms. McReynolds and Messrs.
+Morton, Slagle and Newcity will receive a change in control benefit under the cash long-term incentive compensation plan equal to the cash long-term incentive compensation plan change in control benefit in excess of the DSA change in control benefit, if any (see the table on page 53 for cash long-term incentive compensation plan values, if any).

-"Change in Control" under the Company's plans is generally defined as the earliest date on which any of the following events shall occur: (i) the approval by shareholders of the Company of a merger or consolidation of the Company with any other corporation, other than a merger or consolidation that would result in voting securities of the Company outstanding immediately prior thereto continuing to represent (either by remaining outstanding or by being converted into voting securities of the surviving entity) more than fifty percent (50%) of the total voting power represented by the voting securities of the company or such surviving entity outstanding immediately after such merger or consolidation; (ii) the approval by shareholders of the Company of a plan of complete liquidation of the Company or an agreement for the sale or disposition by the Company of all or substantially all of the Company's assets; (iii) any "person" (as defined in Section 13(d) and 14(d) of the Securities Exchange Act of 1934 as amended) becoming the "beneficial owner" (as defined in Rule 13d-3 under said Act), directly or indirectly, of securities of the Company representing thirty percent (30%) (or, for awards granted prior to 2005, thirty-five percent (35%)) or more of the total voting power represented by the Company's then outstanding voting securities; or (iv) the replacement of a majority of the Board of Directors during a 12-month period by directors whose appointment or election is not endorsed by a majority of the directors before the date of the appointment or election.
+"Change in Control" under the Company's plans is generally defined as the earliest date on which any of the following events shall occur: (i) the approval by shareholders of the Company of a merger or consolidation of the Company with any other corporation, other than a merger or consolidation that would result in voting securities of the Company outstanding immediately prior thereto continuing to represent (either by remaining outstanding or by being converted into voting securities of the surviving entity) more than fifty percent (50%) of the total voting power represented by the voting securities of the company or such surviving entity outstanding immediately after such merger or consolidation: (ii) the approval by shareholders of the Company of a plan of complete liquidation of the Company or an agreement for the sale or disposition by the Company of all or substantially all of the Company's assets; (iii) any "person" (as defined in Section 13(d) and 14(d) of the Securities Exchange Act of 1934 as amended) becoming the "beneficial owner" (as defined in Rule 13d-3 under said Act), directly or indirectly, of securities of the Company representing thirty percent (30%) (or, for awards granted prior to 2005, thirty-five percent (35%)) or more of the total voting power represented by the Company's then outstanding voting securities; or (iv) the replacement of a majority of the Board of Directors during a 12-month period by directors whose appointment or election is not endorsed by a majority of the directors before the date of the appointment or election.
 Notwithstanding any other provision of the plans to the contrary, with respect to post-2004 deferrals or earnings under any deferred compensation plan, distributions shall only be made upon the occurrence of Change in Control that qualifies as either a "change in the ownership" of the Company, a "change in effective control" of the Company or a "change in the ownership of a substantial portion of the assets" of the Company, in each case, as defined under Section 409A of the IRC.